 For a flexible home office setup: Dan’s standing desk

-Dan’s desk is a white sit-stand desk Affiliate link.
+Dan’s desk is a standing desk from IKEA.
 This is his dream desk, which he discovered his preference for after using a small writing table for several months (we’ll go over this soon!).

 For when he needs a change of pace during the day, he can alternate between standing desk mode to its sitting configuration, with an ergonomic desk chair that has armrests.